-If you have any questions about the platform, feel free to reach out to your local Country Manager or write to info(@)promoty.eu.
+If you have any questions about the platform, feel free to reach out to info(@)promoty.eu.
 If you need help with influencer marketing strategy and campaign management, check out our campaign management solution – we’d love to help!

 In content-only campaigns, creators create photos and videos for your brand but do not share them on their social media.
 This way, you’ll get unique, trendy and eye-catching visuals for your brand’s social media channels.